jawuku/dotfiles/os_setups/Debian 11 setup 2021 (New).md

 and put them in the directory 'extradebs' on usb disk

 ### 01) Install from barebones netinstall image, to Command Line Interface only
+#### I leave the root password blank, so sudo is enabled for the user automatically

 Unselect everything except 'Standard System Utilities' in the task selection